• Skip to primary navigation

 Make It Now:

-1. Add the oil, vinegar, soy sauce, honey, sesame oil and pepper to a gallon-sized freezer bag, seal, and shake.
-Either seal and refrigerate until ready to use, OR add 1.5-2 pounds chicken to the bag, seal, and squish around to make sure the chicken is covered in marinade.
+1. Mix Up Marinade: Add the oil, vinegar, soy sauce, honey, sesame oil, pepper, and chicken to a gallon-sized freezer bag.
+Seal and squish around to make sure the chicken is covered in marinade and everything is combined.
 (Freezing instructions begin here.)

-2. Place the bag in the refrigerator for at least 2 hours and up to 24 hours.
+2. Marinate Chicken: Place the bag in the refrigerator for at least 2 hours and up to 24 hours.

 Freeze For Later: Follow step 1.
 Freeze for up to 3 months.